 9) Seek out Cherry Blossoms or Autumn Leaves

-In early April the cherry blossoms (sakura) transform the city into a flowering wonderland.
-It’s crowded and expensive, but it is magical and the festive atmosphere is fun.
+While it’s crowded and expensive, it’s also magical and the festive atmosphere is fun.
 See our picks for the best places to see the Kyoto cherry blossoms.

-Late November is usually the best time to see the colourful autumn leaves in Kyoto, which can be just as beautiful.
+Late November to early December is usually the best time to see the colourful autumn leaves in Kyoto, which can be just as beautiful.

 Quieter Temples to Visit in Kyoto

 These temples may not be as well known as the ones above, but they can often be a more enjoyable experience without the crowds.

 See our guide to Kyoto temples and shrines for even more hidden gems.